Desensitize your horse for safer handling and grooming

 - Work on it for a few minutes or less.
-You can always scratch his favorite spot, approach is least favorite spot, and then go back to the favorite spot.
+You can always scratch his favorite spot, approach his least favorite spot, and then go back to the favorite spot.

 - End on a good note.
 Always!
 Getting into a fight will only take you back to square one.

 - Praise, praise, praise.
-Often, a horse that gets his very own praise party will quickly learn that the irritating action (you touching his “whatever”) is worthy of a party and his issues will go away quickly.
+Often, a horse that gets his very own praise party will quickly learn that the irritating action is worthy of a party and his issues will go away quickly.